 Some of the sustainability indicators are monitored using a simple "Yes/No", indicating whether the portfolio companies have put this in place or not.
 In most cases, one of the other sustainability indicators is then used to monitor actual performance against the environmental or social issue in question.
 For example, in the case of health and safety, we aim for all portfolio companies to put a zero accident target in place, as we consider this an important element of building a strong health and safety culture.
 This is monitored using a simple "Yes/No" (Sustainability Indicator 1a).
 We then also monitor health and safety performance using the Accident Frequency Rate (Sustainability Indicator 1b).
 For indicators 4a and 4b - whether the portfolio companies have put in place employee engagement surveys and apprenticeship or CPD programmes - there is no single metric that we can use to report portfolio-wide performance beyond the "Yes/No".
 This is because different portfolio companies take different approaches to these topics, and there is no universal, quantitative indicator of progress.
-We consider this appropriate as it is important that the portfolio companies are given the flexibility to select a methodology that is most appropriate for their business on these topics (based on things like the industry, the number of employees, historical approaches to employee engagement, etc.).
+We consider this appropriate for their business on these topics (based on things like the industry, the number of employees, historical approaches to employee engagement, etc.).
 In these cases, we also track performance at each company individually, using our role on the board and relationships with the management teams to monitor progress and seek to drive improvements, based on the specific methodologies and approaches that each company takes to the issue in question.